ziga11/diploma-boards/README.md

-# Project Board System (Sistem Projektnih Tabel)
+# Dynamic Project Board System

-A dynamic web-based dashboard designed for HR teams to visualize recruitment pipelines and manage organizational data in real-time.
+A highly flexible, general-purpose platform for data management and workflow visualization, inspired by tools like monday.com.

 ## 📋 Overview
-The Project Board System serves as a central hub for HR operations.
-It allows staff to track new candidates, manage internal organizational structures, and monitor employee absences (e.g., maternity leave).
-The system is built to be highly flexible, allowing users to define their own data structures without backend modifications.
+The Project Board System is a dynamic environment where users can define their own data structures without writing code.
+While it was utilized in the diploma for HR recruitment and tracking employee absences, the core engine is designed to handle any type of tabular data through user-defined schemas.

 ## 🛠 Tech Stack
 * **Framework:** Vite
 * **Language:** TypeScript
-* **Backend-as-a-Service:** Supabase (Realtime DB & Auth)
+* **Real-time Backend:** Supabase (Realtime Database & Google OAuth)
-* **Authentication:** Google OAuth 2.0
-* **UI Components:** Bootstrap (Modals and Layout)
+* **UI Components:** Bootstrap

 ## ✨ Key Features
-* **Dynamic Table Creation:** Define custom columns (status, text, dates, buttons) for any business process.
-* **Real-time Synchronization:** Powered by Supabase, ensuring all team members see updates instantly without page refreshes.
+* **Custom Schema Definition:** Create arbitrary tables with specialized column types including text, status labels, dates, and action buttons.
+* **Real-time Collaboration:** All changes are synchronized across all connected clients instantly via Supabase.
-* **Event-Driven Webhooks:** Trigger external actions or automated workflows based on status changes or entry updates.
+* **Event-Driven Automation:** Configurable webhooks that trigger external actions based on data changes (e.g., sending a notification when a status column is updated).
-* **Batch Operations:** Efficiently duplicate or delete multiple entries simultaneously.

-## 🚀 Getting Started
-1. Clone the repository.
-2. Run `npm install` to install dependencies.
-3. Configure your Supabase URL and Anon Key in a `.env` file.
-4. Launch the development server with `npm run dev`.
+* **Mass Data Operations:** Built-in support for bulk selection, duplication, and deletion of records.
+* **Flexible UI:** Dynamic rendering of components based on the user-defined table structure.